ArtifactForms/ChatBot/documentation/project.md

 2. **Database Lookup:** This hash value is used to search a database of predefined responses.
 3. **Direct Response:** If an exact match is found, the corresponding response is returned.

+**Note:** While exact matching is a straightforward approach, it has limitations.
+It can struggle with variations in phrasing and may not handle complex queries effectively.
+More advanced chatbots often combine exact matching with techniques like natural language processing and machine learning to improve their capabilities.

 **Metadata**

 The direct match approach provides a solid foundation for building a simple chatbot.
 However, before you start storing a multitude of hashes in a database, consider enriching the simple utterance-intent pairs with metadata.
 For instance, you could capture the **formality** of the query (**formal** or **informal**).
 Additionally, combined intents should be considered.
 In the query "Hello, how are you?
 I need help finding a product," for example, there are multiple intents.
 Here, the question arises as to which intent is more relevant to the user – probably the product search.
 A match counter could also be useful to track the frequency of certain queries.